sindresorhus/del/readme.md

 > Delete files/folders using [globs](https://github.com/isaacs/minimatch#usage)

-Pretty much [rimraf](https://github.com/isaacs/rimraf) with support for multiple files and globbing.
+Pretty much [rimraf](https://github.com/isaacs/rimraf) with a Promise API and support for multiple files and globbing.
 It also protects you against deleting the current working directory and above.